YvesCoding/vuescroll/README.md

 ## Demo
 There are two ways to view demo:
 1. Open the `demo` folder in the root of repo and go to view.
-2. Go to online demo - [Offical Website](https://wangyi7099.github.io/vuescrolljs/guide/) to view.
+2. Go to - [Offical Website](https://wangyi7099.github.io/vuescrolljs/guide/) to view.

 ## Get Started
 ### Install